 - Strategize to make your exit.
 If you know what your next step should be, figure out what you need to do to make the next move.

-I know a lot of you are going through major changes right now and I want you to know my thoughts and prayers are with you.
-I know what it feels like to feel alone.
-I know what it feels like to live in a new city without knowing a single soul.
+Most of you are going through major changes right now and I want you to know my thoughts and prayers are with you.
+I know what it feels like to feel alone and what it feels like to live in a new city without knowing a single soul.
 I know what it feels like to be the youngest in the team.
-I know what it feels like to experience imposter syndrome.
-I know what it feels to feel like a failure.
+I know what it feels like to experience imposter syndrome, what it feels to feel like a failure.
 I know because I’ve been there.
-You are not alone.
-You are not a failure.
-You are knowledgeable.
-You are smart.
-You will figure it out.
-You are made for something greater than you could have ever imagined.
+You are not alone or a failure.
+You are knowledgeable, smart and will figure it out.
+Even more, you are made for something greater than you could have ever imagined.
 Patience is a virtue, but with hard work, anything is possible.
 As always, if you need to talk, feel free to reach out.